-Are veteran Department of Veterans Affairs benefits may be used to help cover the costs of long-term care?
+Can veteran Department of Veterans Affairs benefits be used to help cover the costs of long-term care for veterans?
 The answer is, as with most governmental things, complicated.
 A much-underused pension benefit known as Aid and Attendance can provide some money to cover costs for assistance performing everyday tasks.
 Aid and Attendance benefits may even be available to veterans with incomes above the eligibility limit if they have a large enough medical expense(s) for which they receive no reimbursement.

 VA benefits also pay for those veterans without service-related disabilities but who cannot pay the cost of necessary care if their income level does not exceed eligibility requirements.
 Aid and Attendance as a pension benefit are available to those veterans who served a minimum of ninety days with at least one day during wartime.
 However, the veteran did not have to see actual combat.
 Find out about eligibility requirements here at the va.gov website.
 All VA benefits have a service requirement to qualify for long-term care, and the veteran applicant must have an honorable or general discharge to qualify for these benefits.

 Typically, long-term care services occur in veterans’ home settings as care in facilities is limited due to availability, staffing issues, and an overall failure of the US long-term care marketplace to provide quality long-term facility care at reasonable prices.
 At-home care has two programs that help veterans.

 The first, as mentioned, is Aid and Attendance Benefits (A&A Benefits) coupled with Housebound allowance.
 This program provides cash to eligible veterans with disabilities and their surviving spouses to purchase at-home and community-based services.
 These services include caregiver assistance and personal care.
 The cash is a supplement to existing eligible veterans’ pension benefits.